 Macquarie Bank may, but is not obliged to, at any time purchase Warrants at any price in the open market or by tender or private treaty.
 Any Warrants so purchased may be held or resold or surrendered for cancellation.
 Macquarie Bank may, but is not obliged to, be a market-maker for an issue of Warrants.
+Even if Macquarie Bank is a market-maker for an issue of Warrants.
 Even if Macquarie Bank is a market-maker for an issue of Warrants, the secondary market for such Warrants may be limited.
 In addition, affiliates of Macquarie Bank may purchase Warrants at the time of their initial distribution and from time to time thereafter.
 To the extent that an issue of Warrants becomes illiquid, an investor may have to exercise such Warrants to realise value.